Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Work with DAM assets

-When DAM integration is enabled in your CMS instance, you get helper functions for working with images, media, and files from Optimizely's Content Marketing Platform.
+When you enable the DAM integration in your CMS (SaaS) instance, you get helper functions for working with images, media, and files from Optimizely's Content Marketing Platform (CMP).
 These utilities handle preview tokens, generate responsive image markup, and manage alt text automatically.

 📘